combat writing badge

 ZINGER :

 any close-call or near-miss, as by a passing bullet or fragment; derived from its distinctive sound.
 Also, a quick retort or pointed remark, often witty.
-Also, a surprising event or shocking utterance; as sudden, sharp, or pointed.
+Also, a surprising event or shocking utterance; as one that's sudden, sharp, or pointed.

 ZIP / ZIPPER :